Video Clip of the Month: Leading Online Communities

 Video Clip of the Month: Andy Carvin & News Curation

 My March 2011 video clip of the month is a PBS News Hour interview of Andy Carvin, (@acarvin), National Public Radio's social media guru, on how he used Twitter to curate social media to turn himself into a "real time wire service" for the protests in Egypt and Tunisia.
 I chose the video because Carvin’s work curating the news provides a hint of what news and information management can look like in an increasingly networked world.
-From a cubicle in … [Read more...]
+From a cubicle in Washington, … [Read more...]

 Video Clip of the Month: Creating a New Narrative

 My February 2011 video clip of the month features the founders of the nonprofit Ushahidi (Swahili for "testimony" or "witness") discussing the revolutionary free and open source software they created for crowdsourcing and democratising information.
 If you haven't been following Ushahidi and crisis mapping, you've got to check the video out.
 The Ushahidi story is amazing.
-Ushahidi collects eyewitness reports sent in by e-mail and SMS/cellphone, allowing … [Read more...]
+Ushahidi collects eyewitness reports sent in by e-mail and SMS/cellphone, allowing "everyone … [Read more...]

 Video Clip of the Month: Anti-Genocide ‘Paparazzi’